Living on Campus

-We seek to provide a safe, educational, and enjoyable living environment where students can learn and grow, exposed to a wide variety of backgrounds, cultures, and musical styles.
+Of Berklee’s approximately 4,000 students, approximately 1,200 live in our residence halls.
+We seek to provide a safe, educational, and enjoyable living environment where students can learn and grow as they are exposed to a wide variety of backgrounds, cultures, and musical styles.
 Residents are encouraged to approach their living experience with an attitude of excitement and openness.

 For many students, residence hall living is a first opportunity to develop the responsibility of independence and the art of compromise that is necessary in living with other people.
-The residence halls are a great home base for starting a career at Berklee, a great place to make friends and establish connections.
+The residence halls are a great home base for starting a career at Berklee, making friends, and establishing connections.
 Living in the residence halls provides the best access to all of the college’s facilities and programs.

 The Berklee College of Music residence halls are located in Boston’s Back Bay/Fenway neighborhood, one of the most interesting and enjoyable sections of the city.
 Boston and Northeastern Universities, Boston Conservatory, Symphony Hall, Fenway Park, the Museum of Fine Arts, the Boylston and Newbury street shopping areas, and many other cultural, educational, and entertainment centers are all within walking distance.